spryker-sdk/upgrader/README.md

 ## Update
 ​
 The Upgrader updates projects via one of the following approaches:
+- Release group(default) — uses release groups.
 - Composer update — uses `composer update` command; this is the default strategy that's describes below.
-- Release group(in development) — uses release groups.
   ​
   At this step, the Upgrader updates the project to the latest version as follows:
 1. Checks if the target branch has been created on the remote repository.
 If the branch exists, the process stops.